Visiting SWISH for Intrauterine Contraception (IUC)

 IUC Consultation Appointment:

-We offer face to face and telephone IUC consultations at SWISH.
+We offer telephone IUC consultations at SWISH.
 Everyone needs to have a IUC consultation before they attend for the fitting or re-fitting even if you have already discussed this with your GP (with the exception of an emergency IUD ).
 The reason for this is to ensure there is no pregnancy or infection risk before a fitting and to ensure you are aware of the process of having a IUC fitted and can ask any questions you may have to our clinical staff.

 IUC Fit and Re-Fit Appointment:

 Fit Appointments: Do not have sex from the first day of your period until the fitting unless you are using another method of contraception such as the pill, patch, injection or implant.
 Do not rely on condoms; failure to do this may prevent the fitting going ahead.

-If you are not having periods and are not on contraception, please do not have sex for three weeks before the fitting.
+If you are not having periods and are not on contraception, please DO NOT HAVE SEX FOR 3 WEEKS PRIOR TO THE FIT APPOINTMENT

 - Be prepared to provide a urine sample for pregnancy testing during the consultation.